-This guide covers every phase of interview preparation, from the moment you decide to apply through the follow-up after your final round.
-It draws on research from the Society for Human Resource Management (SHRM), LinkedIn's talent trends data, Google's internal hiring research (Project Oxygen), and CareerBuilder's candidate surveys to give you a preparation framework that works across industries and roles.
+This guide covers every phase of interview preparation -- from research through follow-up -- drawing on data from the Society for Human Resource Management (SHRM), LinkedIn's talent trends data, Google's hiring research, and CareerBuilder's candidate surveys.

 Why Preparation Matters More Than Talent